ALGCDG/SimMIPS/README.md

 ### Memory Drivers

-Something we are particullarly proud of is the memory drivers Archie wrote.
+Something we are particularly proud of is the memory drivers Archie wrote.
 This allowed us to write more advanced tests far more easily.
 Good learning experience.

 ## What has changed since the coursework?